connormullett/remaker/README.md

 OBJS=foo.o math.o
 BIN=main

-# this is the default rule
+# This is a phony rule, phony rules are always ran
+.PHONY: BIN
 BIN: OBJS
     # wildcards get replaced with their value
     CC CFLAGS $^ -o $@